-Each Party, on receipt of applications from an airline of the other Party, in the form and manner prescribed for operating authorizations and technical permissions, shall grant appropriate authorizations and permissions with minimum procedural delay, provided:

-- a.
-In the case of Suriname, substantial ownership and effective control of that airline are vested in the other Party, nationals of that Party, or both - b.
-In the case of the Dominican Republic, effective regulatory control of the airline is exercised and maintained by the Party designating responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and the designated airline is incorporated and certified under the laws of the Party designating and has its principal place of business in the territory of the designating Party; - the airline is qualified to meet the conditions prescribed under the laws and regulations normally applied to the operation of international air transportation by the Party considering the application or applications; and - 3. the other Party is maintaining and administering the provisions set forth in Article 6 (Safety) and Article 7 (Aviation Security).
+- 1. Each Party, on receipt of applications from an airline of the other Party, in the form and manner prescribed for operating authorizations and technical permissions, shall grant appropriate authorizations and permissions with minimum procedural delay, provided: - a.
+In the case of the Dominican Republic, effective regulatory control of the airline is exercised and maintained by the Party designating responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and the designated airline is incorporated and certified under the laws of the Party designating and has its principal place of business in the territory of the designating Party; - b.
+In the case of Suriname, substantial ownership and effective control of that airline are vested in the Party, nationals of that Party, or both. - 2.
+The airline is qualified to meet the conditions prescribed under the laws and regulations normally applied to the operation of international air transportation by the Party considering the application or applications; and - 3.
+The other Party is maintaining and administering the provisions set forth in Article 6 (Safety) and Article 7 (Aviation Security).